 The survey is yet to reveal any such unusual instance of illness or death.
 "A good news so far," the minister said.

-It was on September 5 the news broke that the deadly Nipah virus, which claimed 17 lives in 2018, had reappeared in Kerala.
+It was on September 5 the news broke that the deadly Nipah virus, which claimed seventeen lives in 2018, had reappeared yet again in Kerala.

 This time, it had claimed the life of a 12-year-old boy from Chathamangalam-Pazhoor area in Kozhikode.

-Health officials, sprang to action, quickly identifying 188 close contacts of the victim within hours after the confirmation of the virus.
+Health officials, annealed by the many challenges they had to endure when they first tackled the virus three years ago, sprang to action, quickly identifying 188 close contacts of the victim within just hours after the confirmation of the virus.

-A timeline of the infected person's recent activities and a route map to trace the others too were prepared in a short time.
+A timeline of the infection and a route map to trace the others too were prepared in a very short time.

 Meanwhile, a series of measures were employed to check any further spread of the dreaded virus in Kozhikode.